-The croissant-doughnut hybrid, otherwise known as Dominique Ansel's Cronut, has sent the whole food world into a frenzy.
-If you can't make it to New York City to snag one for yourself, here's our take on an easy, homemade version.
-Watch the video to learn how to make it, then keep reading for the recipe.
+The hype over Dominique Ansel's Cronut isn't showing any signs of slowing, months after its life-changing introduction to the world.
+If you can't make it to New York City to taste one for yourself, try our take on an easy, homemade version.
+Watch the video to learn how to make it, and then keep reading for the recipe.

 While vanilla pudding is used as a filling here, experiment with fruit jellies and nut butters.
 For a garnish, add sprinkles, fresh fruit, or citrus zest.